AIMLab-UBC/BMEG310/FinalProject/FinalProjectOvervew.md

 **data_clinical_patient.txt** : contains a list of patients with data on each individual such as Age, Sex, Race, and Survival

-**data_mutations_extended.txt** : contains a list of mutations and a list of patients in which they are found for each
+**data_mutations.txt** : contains a list of mutations and a list of patients in which they are found for each

 **RNA-Seq count matrix** : contains a set of expression levels for all genes for each patient